-And therefore, the power is slightly high, but the characteristics look the same which is output is proportional to input optical power P optical is, so why does it saturate here so what are the reasons for saturation, this is fine the initial portion.
-So typical numbers if I were to put so this may be so 20, 40, 60, 80, 100 so around 100 milliampere this is i milliampere, and this could be say 0.5, 1, 1.5 what is the unit milliwatt.

-So typically 1 milliwatt optical power around 60, 50, 80 milliamperes of current maybe 100 milliamp of current.
-So typically this is the kind of numbers that you get or maybe 100s of microwatt for 10s of milliampere generally you will get about this.
-So after sometime you can see that it saturates, so what is the reason for this saturation, so let us focus on the saturated region, so this is going straight and then it starts saturating.
+This is fine.
+The initial portion so, typical numbers if I have to put.
+So, this may be so 2, 40, 60, 80, 100.
+So, around one 100 milli ampere this is i milli ampere and this could be say 0.5, 0.5, 1, 1.5.
+What is the unit?
+Milli watt.
+So, typically 1 milli watt optical power around 60 50 80 milli amperes of current.
+May be 100 milli ampere of current.
+So, typically this is the kind of numbers that you will get or may be 100 of micro watts, for tens of milli ampere generally you will get about.
+So, after some time you can see that it saturates.

-And even starts coming down as current increases, now this is i versus P, there are several reasons for this.
-The first one is joule heating it is a diode, the diode has an internal resistance, current is flowing through the resistance, so there is i squared R heat.
-So joule heating is because of this i square R, this R is the diode resistance so there is heating of the diode in fact If you touch the diode you can feel that the diode is getting hotter as the current increases.
+So, what is the reason for the saturation?
+So, let us focus on the saturated region.
+So, this is going straight and then it start saturating and even starts coming down as current increases.
+And this i versus P. There are several reasons for this.
+The first one is joule heating.
+Joule heating.
+It is a diode.
+A diode has a internal resistance, current is flowing through the resistance.
+So, there is i square R heat so joule heating is because of i square R. So, i square R, this R is the diode resistance.
+So, there is heating of the diode.
+In fact, if you touch the diode you can feel that the diode is getting hotter as the current increases.
+So, i square R joule heating.

-So i square R joule heating, so why should the heating bring it down, because as the device starts getting heated eta i the internal quantum efficiency goes down, this eta external contains eta extraction multiplied by eta i, so this product is eta external eta extraction depends on the device structure.
-So in the previous discussion, we had how to maximize the extraction that is what we had discussed.
+So, why should the heating bring it down because as the device starts getting heated eta i the internal quantum efficiency goes down.
+This eta external contains eta extraction multiplied by eta i.
+This product is eta external.
+Eta extraction depends on the device structure.
+So, in the previous discussion, we had how to maximize the extraction.
+That is what we are discussing.
+Now eta i is a material parameter, which tells you the fractional recombinations that lead to the emission of the photons.

-Now eta i is a material parameter which tells you the fractional recombinations that lead to the emission of photons, the rest of it is by non-radiative transition, but as the device starts getting heated there are the phonons in the lattice become very large, and eta I start going down most of the recombinations become non-radiative recombinations.
-So eta i is in fact exponential dependence, so if temperature goes up eta if T goes up eta i drops down almost exponentially.

-The internal quantum efficiency drops down because of the existence of large amount of lattice energy for phonon energy which is responsible for non-radiative recombinations, and the fraction of non-radiative recombinations increase over radiative recombinations, radiative recombinations are responsible for giving light, non-radiative recombinations do not lead to generation of light.
-And therefore, this is one of the first reasons.
+The rest of it is by non radiative transition, but as the has device starts getting heated there are the phonons in the lattice become very large and eta i starts going down.
+Most of the recombinations become non radiative recombinations.
+So, eta i is in fact exponential dependence.
+So, if temperature goes up, eta if T goes up eta i drops down almost exponentially.
+The internal quantum efficiency drops down because of the existence of large amount of lattice energy or phonon energy, which is responsible for non radiative recombinations and the fraction of non radiative recombinations increase over radiative recombinations.
+Radiative recombinations are responsible for giving light, non radiative recombination do not lead to generation of light and therefore, therefore, this is one of the first reasons.